Production of The Lord of the Rings film series: Scale

 Production was complicated by the use of scale doubles (of sets) and forced perspective on a level never seen before in the film industry.
-In the Middle-earth storyverse, Hobbits are 3 ft 6 in tall, Dwarves are slightly taller at about 4 ft 6 in, and Men and Elves are average human height, about 5 ft to 6 ft.
+In the Middle-earth storyverse, Hobbits are 3 ft 6 in tall, Dwarves are a foot taller at about 4 ft 6 in, and Men and Elves are average human height, about 5 ft to 6 ft.
 However, the films used two scale sets instead of three by casting taller than average actors to play Dwarves, then combining Dwarves and Hobbits into one size scale.
-Elijah Wood is 5 ft 6 in tall in real life, but his character, Frodo Baggins, is Hobbit-sized.
-John Rhys-Davies, who played the Dwarf Gimli, is taller than Wood.
-Thus in the ending shot of the Council of Elrond scene, when all nine members of the Fellowship of the Ring are standing together, Rhys-Davies and the four Hobbit actors were filmed first.
+Elijah Wood is 5 ft 6 in tall in real life and the other three Hobbit actors are roughly only an inch taller, while John Rhys-Davies, who played the Dwarf Gimli, is 6 ft 1 in.
+Thus in the ending shot of the Council of Elrond scene, when all nine members of the Fellowship of the Ring are standing together, Rhys-Davies and the four Hobbit actors were filmed together first.
 The human-sized characters (Gandalf, Aragorn, Boromir and Legolas) were filmed in a second take, and the two shots were composited at different scales to make one image, making the initial Dwarf/Hobbit character shot seem smaller.
 An unintended advantage of not creating a third scale for Dwarves is that in a scene in which only Dwarves and Hobbits interact, no scale doubles are needed.